 Scholars believe the piece originally stood above a rocky pool.
 Furthermore, art historian Ian Chilvers says presumably it commemorated a naval victory.
 If so, this sculpture captures the moment where Nike, the Greek goddess of victory touches down on the Greek flagship to congratulate the victorious fleet.
 Moreover, scholars also debate about her missing arms.
 Ian Chilvers believes it is likely that Nike’s right arm would be raised in a victory sign familiar to any sports fan of today.

 While the ancient sanctuary may be mysterious, there’s no mystery why this is truly a masterpiece of Classical Greek statuary.
 For starters, thanks to art like this, we have so many examples of Greek art preserved through the Romans and beyond.

-Moreover, Ian Chilvers points out the sculpture today is dramatically situated at the top of the Louvre’s main staircase.
+You’ll find this truly eye-catching sculpture is dramatically situated at the top of the Louvre’s main staircase.
+Come see for yourself!

 Not ready to book a tour?
 Find out if a Louvre Museums tour is worth it.